 Burning

-This is the destruction or withdrawal of an NFT from circulation.
-Basically, a token is “burned” in order to reduce the supply and increase the value of the remaining tokens.
-The “burning” process occurs by sending the token to an address that no one owns.
-Although the NFT will still exist in the blockchain, it will not be accessed and is therefore considered “burned” or withdrawn from circulation.
+Burning in the context of NFTs refers to the deliberate destruction or removal of an NFT from circulation.
+Essentially, a token is ‘burned’ to decrease the supply, thereby increasing the value of the remaining tokens.
+This process involves sending the token to an unowned address.
+While the NFT still technically exists on the blockchain, it becomes inaccessible and is effectively considered ‘burned,’ indicating its removal from circulation.

 CC0 license